 This is how we can add calculated columns under PowerPivot.
-This is same as adding computed column under Microsoft Excel.
+This is the same as adding a computed column under Microsoft Excel.

 Adding Pivot Table under PowerPivot:

 We can add a pivot table under PowerPivot.

 Step 2: You can see the Create PivotTable window once you click on the PivotTable option.
 You’ll have two options to create a pivot table.
 Either on the same worksheet or on a new worksheet.
 You must mention the cell reference if you create it on the same worksheet.
 Click OK once you choose the option of your choice.
 See the screenshot below.

-Step 3: Now, you can select the columns as of your interest under pivot table from PivotTable Fields option pane at the right-hand side of the excel file.
+Step 3: Now, you can select the columns as of your interest under the pivot table from the PivotTable Fields option pane at the right-hand side of the excel file.
 I would like to check what is the quarter-wise Margin%.
 Therefore, I will select Years in Rows, Margin% in Values and Quarters in the column.

 This is it from this article on PowerPivot.
 Let’s wrap the things with some points to be remembered:

 Things to Remember About PowerPivot in Excel